kaedehito/qase/README.md

 Lightweight command line music playback program

 > [!CAUTION]
-> Currently qase does not work due to a mysterious error, so qase is deprecated.
+> Currently qase does not work due to a mysterious error, on wsl. so qase is deprecated.

 ## dependencies
 argp